 Campbell Stem Elementary School

-Campbell Stem Elementary School's student population of 353 students has declined by 8% over five school years.
+Campbell Stem Elementary School's student population of 353 students has stayed relatively flat over five school years.

 The diversity score of Campbell Stem Elementary School is 0.82, which is more than the diversity score at state average of 0.71.
 The school's diversity has stayed relatively flat over five school years.